Ipod-Na-no/TheBotBible/docs/printing.md

 Open Terminal as an administrator.

 Type `winget install python3`
+> [!WARNING]

-# Before even attempting to run the script, understand these conditions:
+> # Before even attempting to run the script, understand these conditions:

-- You must be fluent in Marlin GCODE.
+> - You must be fluent in Marlin GCODE.
 Python experience helps too.

-- You must be comfortable with modifying slicers and reading terminal outputs.
+> - You must be comfortable with modifying slicers and reading terminal outputs.

-- You must be very comfortable with your 3D printer.
+> - You must be very comfortable with your 3D printer.

-- **YOU MAY DAMAGE YOUR PRINTER with corrupted paths.**
+> - **YOU MAY DAMAGE YOUR PRINTER with corrupted paths.**

-- **YOU MAY DAMAGE YOUR PRINTER due to incorrect clearances.**
+> - **YOU MAY DAMAGE YOUR PRINTER due to incorrect clearances.**

-- **I am NOT RESPONSIBLE for damage to your printer.**
+> - **I am NOT RESPONSIBLE for damage to your printer.**

-- If you are not comfortable with these risks, DO NOT TRY THIS!
+> - If you are not comfortable with these risks, DO NOT TRY THIS!

 If you choose to continue, here’s the [Repository.](https://github.com/TengerTechnologies/Bricklayers/tree/main)